 Ah, yes.
 Masochism.
 Did I mention that the title of Lou Reed's biography was Please Kill Me?

 There was tremendous antagonism between New York and L.A.
 L. A. was, you know, um, full of color, full of acid, full of hippies, and we were not like that.No way.
-They had, you know, standards.
+They (Mary Woronov and her friends) had, you know, standards.
 They were, um ...

 ... dressed in black and white, uh, we did not like free love, we liked, uh, S&M, real, uh, restraint, uh, perversion too, um, we took amphetamines.
 We took LSD, They were, you know, sort of loving and happy, and, uh, we weren't, uh, really evil, we were more intellectual, more about art.Mmhmm.
 Intellectual.
 About art.
 I think I see the problem now.

 I hope he found some kind of peace in the end.
-Death isn't a place you want to be walking on the wild side.
+Death isn't the kind of place you want to be walking on the wild side of.